What Is Brand Recognition? Everything You Wanted to Know

 Creates consumer trust and loyalty

 Successful companies have an identity that consumers can relate to.
 This connection enhances the trust that people have in specific brands and creates authentic, long-lasting relationships.
-Once you have a good established brand image and brand equity customers are more likely to stick with you in the future.
+Once you have a established your brand image and brand equity, customers are more likely to stick with you in the future.